11-month Bachelor of Education Program

-- The CITE community is a collaboration of teacher candidates and instructors.
+The CITE community is a collaboration of teacher candidates and instructors.

-- School-based coursework
+- School-based workshops

 - District level participation

-- The Richmond School District embraces innovation.
+The Richmond School District embraces innovation.
 CITE works in partnership for various initiatives, including inquiring into the integrated use of technology.

 - Recursion and growth

-- CITE is also a far-reaching community composed of current students and past graduates who are now teachers.
+CITE is also a far-reaching community composed of current students and past graduates who are now teachers.

 This Indigenous Education cohort is open to all teacher candidates who are keen to develop deeper understandings and innovative approaches that advance Indigenous education perspectives, content, and pedagogies in teaching and learning.
 This thematic cohort aims to prepare teacher candidates for the changing educational landscape that prioritizes Canadian Indigenous education in the curriculum, practices, and policies of schooling, and to work respectfully with parents, Indigenous community members and organizations.

-International Baccalaureate – Primary Years Programme (IB-PYP)
+International Baccalaureate (IB-PYP)

-Teacher candidates selecting this cohort have an interest in an international education that is concept-based, inquiry-driven and student-centred.
-Guided by key concepts and transdisciplinary themes, teachers create enriching, hands-on learning opportunities that promote discovery, exploration and thinking about real-world issues.
+Teacher candidates selecting the Primary Years Programme (IB-PYP) cohort have an interest in international education that is student-centred and inquiry-driven for students in Kindergarten through Grade 7.
+Guided by the key tenets of the program such as the Approaches to Teaching and Learning, the Learner Profile, the Key Concepts, and the Transdisciplinary Themes, teachers create enriching, hands-on learning opportunities that promote discovery, exploration and critical thinking about real-world issues.